-The project started almost five years ago.
-It was essential to take enough time to carefully define the needs of the subsidiary in the short, medium and long term, seize the best opportunity and select the right partners and a suitable team.
+The project started in 2014.
+It was essential to take enough time to carefully define the needs of the subsidiary in the short, medium and long term, seizing the best opportunity and selecting the right partners and a suitable team.

-The upstream phase, conceptual studies and definition of the specifications lasted two years, following which in 2016 the detailed in-depth study and preparation phase for the execution could start.
+The upstream phase, conceptual studies and definition of the specifications lasted two years.
+Then, in 2016 the detailed in-depth study and preparation phase for the execution could start.
 The project team was initially based in Paris before being involved in Singapore from mid-2017.

-The last installation phase in Congo off Pointe-Noire coast is scheduled for the last 2018 quarter.
-La Noumbi will transit on its own at a speed of 10 knots to preserve its equipment and limit its fuel consumption.
+The finalinstallation phase in Congo off Pointe-Noire coast was scheduled for the last 2018 quarter.
+La Noumbi transitted on its own.

 Innovative and bold technical choices

 The FPSO offers many competitive advantages.
-Maintenance costs for the old building had become disproportionate when compared to expected profits, while process facilities were no longer in line with the needs of the Congolese subsidiary.
+Maintenance costs for the old building had become disproportionate when compared to expected profits, while production treatment facilities were no longer in line with the needs of the Congolese subsidiary.
 Yombo generates more and more water so it was crucial to review fluid separation capacities and cope with future water increase.
-The new FPSO will also allow Perenco to start producing on the adjacent Masseko field.
+The new FPSO also allowed Perenco to start producing on the adjacent Masseko field.

-Last but not least new life quarters will offer a better working environment and significantly increase accommodation capacity, thereby reducing living barges charter costs and special operations costs (development, works, maintenance and drilling etc.).
-The 90 staff members working on site who currently operate the field are to settle in their new quarters from November 2018.
+Last but not least, new living quarters will offer a better working environment and significantly increase accommodation capacity.
+The 90 staff members working on site who currently operate the field settled in their new quarters from November 2018.